prisma/prisma-examples/.github/readmes/javascript/_evolving-the-app-graphql-sdl.md

 1. Migrate your database using Prisma Migrate
 1. Update your application code

-For the following example scenario, assume you want to add a "profile" feature to the app where users can create a profile and write a short bio about themselves.
+For the following example scenario, assume you want to add "profile" feature to the app where users can create a profile and write a short bio about themselves.

 ### 1. Migrate your database using Prisma Migrate